bangonkali/korekong/README.md

 The MP4 files will be created beside the location of MKV files with only the extension name that is different.

-If there is already an MP4 files beside the MKV file that has the same name, then a conversion will not be started for that MKV files to avoid overwriting the existing MP4 File.
+If there is already an MP4 file beside the MKV file that has the same name, then a conversion will not be started for that MKV file to avoid overwriting the existing MP4 File.

 # License